Staff Team

 (she/her)

-A first-generation Hmong American Woman, Yang has a strong commitment to the aging sector and a passion for the engagement of cultural communities.
+Chao joined the Minnesota Leadership Council on Aging team as Director of Equity in December 2022.
+A first-generation Hmong American Woman, Yang has a strong commitment to the aging sector and a passion for the engagement of all cultural communities.
 She has a proven track record of empowering people through collective efforts and leading change through research, policy and programming.

-Chao brings a rich history of experience to the role, serving previously as an Asian Health Liaison for policymakers, supervisor of the Asian COVID-19 Response Team, Assistant Director for the University of Minnesota's Clinical and Translational Science Institute, Senior Public Health Educator for Ramsey County Public Health, and Community Health Coordinator at the University of Minnesota.
-She has also served in key roles at Nexus Community Partners, Minnesota Council of Foundations, and the YMCA.
+Chao also brings a rich history of experience to the role, serving previously as an Asian Health Liaison for policymakers, supervisor of the Asian COVID-19 Response Team, Assistant Director for the University of Minnesota's Clinical and Translational Science Institute, Senior Public Health Educator for Ramsey County Public Health, and Community Health Coordinator at the University of Minnesota.
+She also served in key roles at Nexus Community Partners, Minnesota Council of Foundations, and the YMCA.

-holds a BS in Human Resource Development/Business Marketing Education from the University of Minnesota - Twin Cities as well as a Master's in Public Health (MPH) from their Executive Public Health Administration and Policy program.
+Yang holds a BS in Human Resource Development/Business Marketing Education from the University of Minnesota - Twin Cities as well as a Master's in Public Health (MPH) from their Executive Public Health Administration and Policy program.

 Kate Seng